101zh/NRG948JavaCompletionLab/Instructions.md

   - Can't laze if the turtle has lazed consecutively for 6 hours or more
     - If they eat then they can laze again
 - Behaviour
-  - Prints out ``name lazes for x hours.
-It now lazed consecutively for y hours``
+  - Prints out ``name lazes for x hours. name has now lazed consecutively for y hours``
+  - Prints a different message for different requirements violated.
+If multiple requirements are violated then only one of those messages are printed.
 - Note: ideally, you would check that ``hours < 0.0`` is false, but this isn't a requirement that is listed here

 ### Interaction Part